Molecular Seeds of Shear: An operator-level necessity result for first-order Chapman-Enskog deviatoric stress: Main theorem

-\begin{corollary}[Deterministic necessity of kinetic correction for $O(\varepsilon)$ shear] Under the hypotheses of Theorem~\ref{thm:main}, production of $O(\varepsilon)$ deviatoric stress in a closed, unforced kinetic system necessarily requires a nonzero first-order Chapman--Enskog correction $f^{(1)}$. \end{corollary}
+\begin{corollary}[Deterministic necessity of the first kinetic correction] Under the hypotheses of Theorem~\ref{thm:main}, production of $O(\varepsilon)$ deviatoric stress in a closed, unforced kinetic system necessarily requires a nonzero first-order Chapman--Enskog correction $f^{(1)}$.